xfinite-io/XET/README.md

 Final Parameters for the XET:-
 1. Total Supply of XET - 4,000,000,000 (i.e., 4 bn)
 2. Maximum Decimal Units - 9
-3. Name of the Asset - XET
+3. Name of the Asset - Xfinite Entertainment Token
-4. The unit name for the XET coin - Mzaalo
+4. The unit name of the Asset - XET

 Summary:-